DanielKolas/dinoGame/readme.md

 made by: Daniel Kolas, January 2024

 ## General info
-This is a simple running dino app, based on the Chrome Dino game.
-I made my graphics as well.
+This is a simple running dino app, based on the Chrome Dino game clone made by Filip Jerga.

 ## Technologies
 The project is created with: